Dell Stewart, John Brooks Tree Log Paper Book WorkshopsDates: December 1, December 8, December 10

 Cost: $20 General public

-Artist John Brooks teaches participants how to weave on a makeshift loom.
+Artist John Brooks will teach participants how to weave on a makeshift loom.
 Basic weaving relies on horizontal (weft) threads travelling over and under vertical (warp) threads to form a stable cloth.
-While the more complex looms have been developed to increase speed and the complexity of weave structures, you can weave your own cloth using simple objects from pretty much anywhere.
+While the more complex looms have been developed to increase the speed and complexity of weave structures, you can weave your own cloth using simple objects from pretty much anywhere.
 In this workshop, yarns and textile waste will be used to create woven compositions using ordinary objects as makeshift looms.
 Materials supplied.

 Workshop by Dell Stewart

 Dec 8, 4:30-6pm

 In this workshop led by Dell Stewart, participants will experiment with hand-building techniques to create a small sculptural or functional ceramic form.
 Dell will share hand-building techniques to help participants design, sculpt and decorate with clay.
 Participants will gain hands-on experience in forming shapes using pinching and coiling and surface mark-making.
 Clay is an excellent tool for the observation of nature.
 Participants will discuss the various vessels, sculptural elements, flowers and plants in the exhibition, with the aim of encouraging sculptural experimentation.
 Works will be fired and glazed and will be available for pick up in January.
 Cost covers materials and firing.

 *Please note that a minimum of five people are required to run the workshops.
 The artists reserve the right to cancel a class if the minimum number of bookings is not reached.
 You will be notified at least three days prior to the class if cancellation is deemed necessary.